TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 </li>
 </ul>
 &nbsp;
-<h4>Learning Activity 2.2: Clarifying Your Research Interest (Assignment 2 - 10%)</h4>
+<h4>Learning Activity 2.2: Clarifying Your Research Interest (Assignment 2)</h4>
 The rest of the activities in this unit will help you access and assess scholarly literature in order to answer a specific question for your assignments.
 Before we discuss how to access scholarly literature, you need to begin with a good research question.
 This learning activity is about clarifying your research interest and asking a good research question.
 <ul>
- 	<li>Take some time to complete Assignment 2 and submit it via the assignment 2 drop box in the Learning Management System (LMS).
+ 	<li>Take some time to complete Assignment 2 and submit it via the assignment 2 drop box on Moodle.
 Please refer to the Assignment 2, <a href="https://create.twu.ca/ldrs591/clarifying-your-research-interest-2/">Clarifying Your Research Interest</a> link for further instructions about this assignment.</li>
 </ul>
 &nbsp;
 <h3>Topic 3: Accessing Scholarly Literature</h3>